How to Tell a Lithograph from a Regular Print

 Here’s the takeaway:

 If you’re buying art to decorate your home, buy what you love.
-But if you’re building a collection that tells a story — one rooted in craftsmanship, authenticity, and artistic legacy — knowing the difference between a lithograph and a print is essential.
+But if you’re building a collection that tells a story — one rooted in craftsmanship, authenticity, and artistic legacy — understanding how different printing methods affect originality and value is essential.

 Because when it comes to collecting art, knowledge isn’t just power — it’s the difference between owning a copy of beauty and owning beauty itself.